immortalRegis/random-projects/README.md

 # random-projects
-This repo contains some random projects
+This repo contains some random projects written in Python and Java